ccswbs/UoGd7-Training/Whyaccessibility.md

 * Captioning of audio content is essential for this group.

 **Reaching people with low-bandwidth connections or older technologies:**
-* An organization cannot assume that everyone’s access to the web is of the same quality.
-Accessible design’s emphasis on alt texts and text alternatives for all multimedia and images allows users to bypass these bandwidth-hogging elements without losing any information.
+* An organization cannot assume that everyones access to the web is of the same quality.
+Accessible design emphasis on alt texts and text alternatives for all multimedia and images allows users to bypass these bandwidth-hogging elements without losing any information.

 Notes: